unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ---

-## A lifecycle for build lifecycles
+## A meta-build lifecycle: a lifecycle for build lifecycles

 1. **Initialization**: understand what is part of a build
 2. **Configuration**: create the necessary phases / goals and configure them